Git

 fork

-To fork the Carob repo, navigate to the Carob github page, click on the Fork button and choose your personal account as the target.
+To fork the Carob repo, navigate to its github site, click on the Fork button and choose your personal account as the target.

 fork1